What is Vanos?

-Vanos (fluocinonide topical) side effects
+Vanos side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Also stop using fluocinonide topical and call your doctor at once if you have:
+Vanos may cause serious side effects.
+Call your doctor at once if you have:

-Common side effects may include:
+Common side effects of Vanos may include:

-burning or itching of treated skin;
+burning, stinging, itching, or dryness of treated skin;

 lightened color of treated skin;